Protect Windows or Linux Applications Operating in any Combination of Physical, Virtual, Cloud, or Hybrid Cloud Infrastructures with Disaster Recovery

 In a recent Spiceworks survey, 59 percent of organizations indicated they had experienced one to three outages (that is, any interruption to normal levels of IT-related service) over the course of one year, 11 percent have experienced four to six, and 7 percent have experienced seven or more.
 In addition, the survey also indicates that larger companies, which rely on a greater number of services, are more likely to experience outages than smaller organizations.
 For example, 71 percent of small businesses experienced one or more outages in the last 12 months, compared to 79 percent of mid-size businesses, and 87 percent of large businesses.
 When you look at those statistics, you know you are living on borrowed time if you don’t have a disaster recovery plan in place.

 But there is good news.
-Compared with statistics from previous years, it appears that organizations of all sizes and from all industries are doing better when it comes to having a disaster recovery plan in place.
+Compared with statistics from previous years, it appears that organizations of all sizes and from all industries are doing better when it comes to having an IT disaster recovery plan in place.
 According to the same Spiceworks survey, 95 percent of organizations have a DR plan in place but unfortunately, 23 percent never test or exercise their plan.
 Exercising your DR plan is as important as a student fire drill or muster drill.
 Having a plan in place is just the first step.
 If the people involved in executing the plan don’t know what to do, you won’t be able to recover from a disaster.

 High Availability Vs. Disaster Recovery

 But before we go any further, let’s be clear on the difference between best practices for handling a system failure versus a disaster.
 To recover from a system failure, redundant systems, software, and data should be on your local area network (LAN).
 For critical database applications, you can replicate data synchronously across the LAN.
 This makes your standby instance “hot” and in sync with your active instance, so it is ready to take over immediately in the event of a failure.
 This is referred to as high availability (HA).